fedeghe/react-vtable/README.md

 - headless loader
 - headless no data component

-those component you will write will receive a lot of useful data and functions, just to mention one: the "download as csv" function.
+those component you will write will receive a lot of useful data and functions, just to mention wun: the "download as csv" function.

 Additionally some other options allow to:
-- tune the number of rows rendered (around the one the user sees)
+- tune the number of rows rendered (around the wun the user sees)
 - tune the filtering and scrolling debounce times
 - tune the column default width (150)
 - specify onEnter, onLeave and onClick cell handlers
 - enable line, column, cell and cross highlighting class to be used
+- show already sorted (wun column)

 To make it clear nothing is better than an example (you can still get a look at the `sample` folder and use `configBig.jsx` in use it in `source/Playground.jsx` then just run `yarn && yarn start`)